irenegr/fogland/README.md

 fogland
 =======

-configs, scripts and everything from here, there or mine
+configs, scripts and everything from others or mine